Kosovo Entry Requirements

 Immigration Authority

-112 - Universal emergency number for police, ambulance, and fire services
+Unified emergency number for police, ambulance, and fire services.
+Operators may speak Albanian, Serbian, and often English.

 Special Situations